ostrgard/strapi-path-utils/README.md

 });
 ```

-# Status
-This logic have been used on a few projects which is why I'm centralising it in this repo.
-This repo is super 0.0.1 and haven't been widely tested outside my own use cases.
-Use at your own risk.

-If you find this useful, please let me know and I'll consider doing some more work on it :)

-## What should happen next
+# What should happen next?
-- [ ] Consider if this can be wrapped in an extension.
-- [ ] Rewrite in ts (ts is my own prefered language, but not widely adopted by the strapi community, which is why it's plain js for now).
-- [ ] Example with pages and posts as content types.
+- [x] Example with pages and posts as content types.
-- [ ] Tests!
 - [ ] Guide for adding buttons that link admin entries to the frontend using the path field.
 - [ ] Guide for adding visual static site build status (gatsby, nextjs, etc.) for each entry into Strapi's interface.
 Automatically link to preview page if changes to an entry is currently in the process of being build and deployed.
+- [ ] Consider if this can be packaged as an extension.
+- [ ] Rewrite in ts (ts is my own prefered language, but a hassle to use with strapi (admittedly, I didn't bother researching too much), which is why it's plain js for now).
+- [ ] Tests!